popupcad/popupcad.github.io/_posts/news/2015-09-23-anaconda-mac-install.md

   changefreq: 'monthly'
 ---

 It's now possible to install popupCAD on a Mac with the Anaconda distribution.
-Please see <{{site.baseurl}}/docs/mac-anaconda-setup/> for more information.
+Please see [this page]({{site.baseurl}}/docs/mac-anaconda-setup/) for more information.
 This might be a lot easier than the homebrew method.